Painting Tiles in Kitchen and Bathroom: the MissPompadour DIY-Tutorial

 Can you simply paint over tiles?

 Yes, you can!
-Basically, you can paint almost all tiles, but it's especially easy an eggshell varnish.
+Basically, you can paint almost all tiles, but it's especially easy with chalk paint and our varnishes.

 Which tiles can I paint?